sbonardt/makeitso/README.md

 names of the other partials should give you insight into what's there to find.
 As a general rule, if it's styling for a block or other piece of content, put it in _theme.scss.
 If the combined amount of lines exceeds around 50 lines of code, put it in it's own partial file. (e.g. _search.scss)

 3. NPM Scripts.
 All compiling, autoprefixing, minifying and compressing is done with NPM Scripts.
-In the past we relied on GULP as a NPM task runner, but MAKEITSO changed to bare NPM scripts.
-That's the way the young, cool kids work these days!
+That's the way the young cool kids work these days!

 4. CSS - in package.json you'll see some scripts for compiling the scss to the main screen.css file in the '/dist/css/' folder.
 If for development you want a not-minified CSS file, change the compressed parameter in the 'scss:' task in package.json